-Approval for any credit card will depend on your status.
+Approval for any credit card depends on your status.
 The APR shown represents the interest rate offered to all successful applicants.
 Fees and rates are subject to change without notice.
 It's always wise to check the terms of any deal before you borrow.

 Santander balance transfer credit cards let you transfer an existing credit card balance to a new card, and then give you a certain period of time to pay off the balance without paying interest.